dungitonga/hello-world/README.md

 # hello-world
-This responsitory is for practising the Github flow
+This repository is for practising the Github flow